thedalles77/Raspberry-Pi-easy-drawing/README.md

 Raspberry Pi easy drawing with c and cairo

-It provides a simple framework for basic drawing with cairo and gtk+ 3.0
+Provides a simple framework for basic drawing with cairo and gtk+ 3.0

 All gtk+ functions are hidden away in main.c
-Therefor no knowledge abut gtk+ is required
+No knowledge about gtk+ is required
 You can concentrate on writing your own cairo drawing in application.c Just replace the simple example with your own code